finos/tracdap/trac-api/packages/web/README.md

         ...

-The methods available in each API can be called as JavaScript methods on the API class.
-They can be used with futures or callbacks.
-Documentation for each method including type information for the request and response objects is included in the API package and should appear in auto-complete if your IDE supports it.
-Alternatively you can refer to the API definition files for the full documentation.
+The API methods can be called as JavaScript methods on the API classes, both futures and callbacks are supported.

         exampleSearchWithFutures(tenant, searchParams) {

-            const searchRequest = {tenant: tenant, searchParams: searchParams};
+            const searchRequest = {
+                tenant: tenant,
+                searchParams: searchParams
+            };

             // API call using JavaScript futures
             return this.metaApi.search(searchRequest)